Edo Castle: Sakashita-mon

-(坂下門) originally faced the north, but was changed to face the east in the Meiji era.
+(坂下門, Sakashita-mon) originally faced the north, but was changed to face the east in the Meiji era.
 This tower gate overlooks Hamaguri-bori.
 The assassination of Andō Nobumasa, a member of the shōguns Council of Elders, occurred outside this gate.

 Momijiyama

 (紅葉山, Momijiyama) is an area in northern Nishinomaru.
 The area had shrines dedicated to former shōguns in which ceremonies were conducted in memory of them and were held regularly.

 Tokugawa Ieyasu built a library in 1602 within the Fujimi bower of the castle with a number of books he obtained from an old library in Kanazawa.
 In July 1693, a new library was constructed at Momijiyama (Momijiyama Bunko).

 The so-called "Momijiyama Bunkobon" are the books from that library, which are preserved in the National Archives of Japan today.
 This group consists chiefly of books published during the Song dynasty, Korean books that were formerly in the possession of the Kanazawa Bunko library, books presented by the Hayashi family as gifts, and fair copies of books compiled by the Tokugawa government.